Financial-Times/origami/README.md

 If you are creating a use case for a component, you *must* namespace your use case name with the name of your component.

+You can also use `oColorsGetUseCase` to retrieve the palette color name (eg `paper`) defined against a usecase.
+This can be useful when you need the palette color name to use with another Sass mixin.

 ### Markup

 When using the build service or importing the module with [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles) set to false, o-colors provides you with helper classes to access the color palette.
 All palette colors are available as `.o-colors-palette-[NAME]` (which style just `background-color`) and use cases are available as `.o-colors-[USECASE]-[PROPERTY]` (which style the appropriate property):